-Vault Owner: Vault owner has full access to the Key vault and has control over the vault.
+- Vault Owner: The vault owner has full access to the Key vault and has control over the vault.

-Vault Consumer: vault owners can grant access to the vault consumer so that vault consumer can perform various actions depending on the access granted.
-Once vault consumer access is enabled then consumers can design key lifecycles and grant access to sensitive data to others if required.
-Depending on the audit log, vault owners can know what the consumer is doing and are they trustworthy.
+- Vault Consumer: Vault owners can grant access to the vault consumer so that the vault consumer can perform various actions depending on the access granted.
+Depending on the audit log, vault owners can know what the consumer is doing and are trustworthy.

-Keys: Consumers can use the keys for particular key operations like a sign, encrypt, decrypt, verify, etc. key vault handles all these operations as consumers can not read value.
+- Keys: Consumers can use the keys for particular key operations like sign, encrypt, decrypt, verify, etc. Key vault handles all these operations as consumers can not read value.
 Keys are stored in two format

-- HSM Keys: This are more secure and perform operations directly on HSM and these keys are expensive and users need to use Premier-tier vault.
+- HSM Keys: These are more secure and perform operations directly on HSM.
+These keys are expensive, and users need to use a Premier-tier vault.

-Authentication: Azure key vault is highly secure with high-grade authentication and authorization as it integrates Azure Active Directory (AAD).
-AAD is used to grant permission to a person or application to access a vault.
+- Authentication: The Azure key vault is highly secure with high-grade authentication and authorization as it integrates Azure Active Directory (AAD).

-Each account will have a unique account ID and Users with Azure subscription and Admin privileges can log in into Microsoft Azure to create a vault and store secret data.
+Each account will have a unique account ID, and Users with Azure subscriptions and Admin privileges can log in to Microsoft Azure to create a vault and store secret data.

-- Users should have valid username and password.
+- Users should have valid usernames and passwords.

 Step 1: Login into the Azure Portal using the below URL:

-Step 3: In the Search field of Azure Marketplace search for Key Vault and click on enter to open Key Vault create page:
+Step 3: In the Search field of Azure Marketplace, search for Key Vault and click on enter to open the Key Vault Create page.

-Step 6: Enter the details of new bastion as below:
+Step 6: Enter the details of the new bastion as below: